Rock-n-Block-Dev/.github/README.md

 ### DeFi Development
 Embark on the DeFi journey with Rock'n'Block's Platforms Development.
 We specialize in crafting decentralized applications for lending, borrowing, yield farming, and more, reshaping financial paradigms.
 #### Decentralized Exchange Development
-As a leading blockchain firm, Rock'n'Block excels in creating solutions for decentralized exchanges.
+As a leading blockchain firm, Rock'n'Block excels in creating solutions for [decentralized exchange development](https://rocknblock.io/dex).
 Our expertise spans concentrated liquidity DEX development, revolutionizing trading experiences, and perpetual DEX development, introducing innovative features.
 #### Crypto Wallet Development
 Secure your cryptocurrencies with Rock'n'Block's Crypto Wallet Development.
 Execute transactions seamlessly, benefitting from unmatched asset protection.
 Trust us, a top-tier blockchain development company, to safeguard your digital wealth.
 #### Trading Bots Development